D.O.B. 21 Jan 1971

 Considered one of the best tactical players in the sport, McManus is nicknamed Angles because of his knowledge of the table and ability to escape from snookers.

 McManus is an accomplished golfer, despite employing an unorthodox cross-handed grip.
 His favourite music includes U2 and Guns n' Roses and his brother plays guitar in a heavy metal band in Glasgow.
-He occasionally commentates on snooker for Eurosport.
+He occasionally commentates on snooker for Eurosport and ITV.

 Ball by ball scoring and results from tournaments